datacamp-content-public/courses-choosing-a-data-architecture-neeraj-tandon/slides/chapter_1_35a9424dc6a263187b08bcf4cc18ccab.md

 `@script`
-I’d like you to imagine you are a store manager of a camping store.
+I’d like you to imagine you are a store manager of a pet store called Pete's Pets.
 In this position you manage sales representatives, work with customers, and are charged with reporting sales performance back to headquarters.

 ---